docker/docs/get-started/index.md

 {% include_relative nav.html selected="1" %}

 Welcome!
 We are excited that you want to learn Docker.
-Docker lets you easily **build, ship, and run** any application on any platform.
-Let's get started.

-The Docker _Get Started_ tutorial teaches you how to:
+The _Docker Get Started Tutorial_ teaches you how to:

 1. Set up your Docker environment (on this page)
 2. [Build an image and run it as one container](part2.md)